 4. Locate the blower speed selection DIP switches on the integrated control module.
 Select the desired "cooling" speed tap by positioning switches 1 and 2 appropriately.
 If airflow adjustment is required, set dip switch S8 (trim enable) to ON (trim enable default is off).
 Then select the desired "adjust" tap by positioning switches S3 and S4 appropriately.
 Refer to the following Airflow Adjust Taps figure for switch positions and their corresponding taps.
-Verify CFM by counting the number of times the green CFM LED blinks.
+Verify CFM by counting the number of times the green CFM LED blinks, see page 13 for LED locations.